-WATCH | Trompies' Eugene Mthethwa chains himself at SAMRO offices, demands his royalties
+WATCH | Trompies' Eugene Mthethwa chains himself at Samro offices, demands his royalties

-The Southern African Music Rights Organisation (Samro) has condemned action by Samro and Trompies member Eugene Mthethwa, who has chained himself to a pole at their premises.
+The Southern African Music Rights Organisation (Samro) has condemned action by Samro and Trompies member Eugene Mthethwa, who has chained himself to a table at their premises.

 This after a video of Eugene staging a protest regarding money he believes Samro owes him went viral.